mmccthomas/Pythonista_games/README.md

 Crossword grid filled with a selection of words.
 Find the letter linked to each number.
 Idea taken from Puzzler magazine
+The first puzzles are randomly genererated and may not include all letters.
+All others are taken from published games in magazines and newspapers.

 Entry point : Word_Games/NumberWord.py